AdobeDocs/experience-manager-65.en/help/communities/sites-for-developers.md

 * Find the `allow<#>` node with a `rep:principalName` in this format `rep:principalName = *community-enable-nrh9h-members*`.

-* The site ID is the 3rd component of `rep:principalName`
+* The site ID is the third component of `rep:principalName`

   For example, if `rep:principalName = community-enable-nrh9h-members`